uptownkat/Maggie-Portfolio/SQL/Hospital.md

 - **How can hospital allocate resources across different regions?**
 - **How can hospital improve preparation for volume of admissions?**
 - **How can hospital improve patient care?**

-Which doctors are handling the highest number of cases, and how does this affect patient outcomes?
-Are there any trends in patient admissions based on demographics or geographic location?
-What are the common diagnoses, and how can the hospital better prepare for them?
-How can we improve patient care by understanding the distribution of allergies and other health conditions?
 ‭
 ### 🔢 Datasets